Temptation of Capital One Quicksilver 0% intro APR

 • 0% intro APR for the first 15 months, and

 However, I know I need to be very careful playing around with credit cards, because I had a bad experience in the past.
-When I installed solar panels many years ago, I had 0% financing for a limited time, but I was not paying enough attention and missed the full payment by just a few days.
-I was then retroactively assessed interest over 20%.
-I negotiated and managed to reduce the interest by half, but it was a traumatic experience in my financial life.
+When I installed solar panels many years ago, I had 0% financing for a limited time, but I wasn’t paying close enough attention and missed the final payment by just a few days.
+I was then retroactively assessed at an interest rate over 20%.
+I negotiated and managed to halve the interest rate, but it was a traumatic experience for my finances.